dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 ### BRBE on ARM Platforms

 ARM has introduced its branch recording extension called BRBE in 2020 as a part of ARMv9.2-A ISA.
 ARM BRBE is very similar to Intel's LBR and provide many similar features.
 Just like Intel's LBR, BRBE records contain source and destination addresses, misprediction bit and cycle count value.
+According to the latest available BRBE specification, the call stack mode is not supported.
 The Branch records only contain information for a branch that is architecturally executed, i.e., not on a mispredicted path.
 Users can also filter records based on specific branch types.
 One notable difference is that BRBE supports configurable depth of the BRBE buffer: processors can choose the capacity of the BRBE buffer to be 8, 16, 32 or 64 records.
 More details are available in [@Armv9ManualSupplement, Chapter F1 "Branch Record Buffer Extension"].

-[TODO]: what about call stacks?

 At the time of writing, there were no commercially available machines that implement ARMv9.2-A, so it is not possible to test this extension in action.